 RELATED: SplashDown Beach: A Family-Focused Water Park in Hudson Valley

 Renovations at Williamsbridge Oval's playgrounds in recent years have families flocking to this park.
 Photo by Ed Crimmins via Flickr.

 Williamsbridge Oval – Norwood

 3225 Reservoir Oval East

-This park holds such fond memories of my childhood and with over $14 million in upgrades over the past several years, Williamsbridge Oval is only getting better.
+This park is home to such fond memories of my childhood, and with over $14 million in upgrades over the past several years, Williamsbridge Oval is only getting better.
 Recent projects include a renovated recreation center, a revitalized synthetic turf playing field and track, restored pathways, and the reconstruction of two playgrounds—one aimed at the preschool set and the other geared toward older kids.
 The new playgrounds share a central spray plaza featuring lots of sprinklers jetting water over a level, smooth terrain dotted with decorative low-lying rocks for simple climbing.
 Good luck getting your little ones to leave!